AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs: Recovery Robustness: Settings and Extended Results

 \section{Recovery Robustness: Settings and Extended Results}

 This appendix provides extended details for Section~\ref{subsec:robustness}.
-We evaluate whether an observer can recover token mappings or reconstruct readable plaintext from alien text under three observer scenarios: O1 (passive observation), O2 (limited leakage of plaintext--alien pairs), and O3 (access to the adapted model weights without the bijection seed).
+We evaluate whether an observer can recover token mappings or reconstruct readable plaintext from alien text under three observer scenarios: O1 (passive observation), O2 (limited leakage of plaintext--alien pairs), and O3 (access to the adapted model weights while the client-held translator and bijection remain unavailable).